 All our honey is stored in glass jars, we don't use plastic frames in our beehives, our propolis is in glass bottles, we offer bee pollen in glass jars, we've always used paper bags instead of plastic at the markets, we're avoiding plastic in our production and product deliveries.
 Any soft plastic (eg from pallets of jars, etc) get recycled into outdoor furniture.
 But we can always do better!
-This month, and ongoing, we will really be careful about the products that we buy and eliminate plastic packaging, especially single-use plastic, as much as possible.

 Why not join thousands taking the challenge to refuse single-use plastic?
 Any time is better than none - a day or a week, the whole month or longer!
 If you want to you can sign upto get recipes, ideas & everything you need to take part.
 We will be posting more blogs with ideas of how you can reduce plastic throughout the month also.